chromium/subspace/PRINCIPLES.md

       members in the order they are declared.
     * Non-default constructors are prefixed with `with_()` unless there's a clear and better domain-specific name.
-    * Avoid writing copy constructors in *non-containers* unless moving can be implemented in terms of a copy, thus has the same cost as a copy, and it is cheap to pass by value (a size of <= 2 pointers).
+    * Avoid writing copy constructors in *non-collections* unless moving can be implemented in terms of a copy, thus has the same cost as a copy, and it is cheap to pass by value (a size of <= 2 pointers).
 Otherwise, write `Clone()` instead.
-      * Containers have a copy constructor if their inner type has one, and if not, implement `Clone()` if their inner type does.
+      * collections have a copy constructor if their inner type has one, and if not, implement `Clone()` if their inner type does.
     * Write a `::from(x)` constructing method to implement `sus::construct::From` when the type is constructed from another type.